apenab/weather-forecast/README.md

+# Weather forecast
-# Example of using the Openweather API with nestjs
+Example of using the Openweather API with nestjs

 ## Installation